-Most months throughout the year, the SWCD staff measures State of Minnesota observation wells in Redwood County and reports to the MN DNR the water levels of each well.
+Eight times a year, the SWCD staff measures State of Minnesota observation wells in Redwood County and reports to the MN DNR the water levels of each well.
 The six (6) wells we monitor are from Redwood Falls south to Sanborn and west to the County line.
 One of these wells has been monitored since 1952; another since 1972; the others were installed in 2008 and 2010.
 These wells provide the state with information about ground water levels.
 The readings in these wells have shown mixed results in water levels.

-The well in the above illustration is near Lamberton, and was first observed in 1972.
-This record is from June to December, 2016.
-This well along with most of the other wells showed water levels that dipped significantly in the fall, however made a recovery as the year progressed.
+The 240 feet, well in the above illustration located at the Plum Creek Cheese Company in Walnut Grove.
+This record is from October, 2016 to November, 2017.
+This well along with most of the other wells show water levels fluctuates significantly from one reading to the next.
 This type of data is very valuable when we talk about water supply, aquifer levels, and groundwater recharge.
-To find out information about water levels check the Minnesota Climatological Working Group website at http://climate.umn.edu/ground-water-level/.
+To find out information about water levels check the Minnesota Climatological Working Group website at http://climate.umn.edu/ground_water_level/.